 RETURN TO WORK SLIP

-With the release of the State’s Safer at Home Order, employees now have the latitude to return to normal life activities (within reason) and within the guidelines provided by the Sheboygan County Department of Public Health Restart Plan (see details listed in the Pandemic Team’s 5/19/2020 alert).
-As normal activity resumes, please understand that the risk of more positive cases of COVID-19 and “Community Spread” will likely increase.
+With the release of the State’s Safer at Home Order back in May, employees now have the latitude to return to normal life activities within the guidelines provided by the Sheboygan County Department of Public Health and the State of Wisconsin Emergency Orders.

-Masters Gallery Foods retains the right to not extend COVID Wage Continuation privileges to any employee who is subject to a MGF-ordered quarantine due to gross negligence.
-For the sake of our company and the safety of our co-workers, PLEASE be diligent in your best practices and in honoring the County’s guidelines.
+Masters Gallery Foods retains the right to not extend COVID Wage Continuation privileges to any employee who is subject to a quarantine or isolation due to gross negligence or choices outside of work that have caused the situation.
+For the sake of our company and the safety of our co-workers, PLEASE be diligent in your best practices and in honoring the State and County’s guidelines.
 Everybody doing their part will reduce everyone’s risk.